Updated July 7, 2023

-- With on-prem software, everything is done internally from implementation, installation to an application running itself.
-Application maintenance like safety and updates related issues is also taken care by in-house, a user purchases the software it is installed on the servers which also need additional power backup, server management, database management, and also the operating systems whereas off-premise is a request as per the demand which includes everything in it from maintenances, safety issues and managing related infrastructure.
-A user can ask for additional safety features with additional charges to the service provider (aka third party vendor).
+- With on-prem software, everything is done internally, from implementation and installation to an application running itself.
+Application maintenance like safety and updates related issues is also taken care of in-house; a user purchases the software it is installed on the servers, which also need additional power backup, server management, database management, and also the operating systems, whereas off-premise is a request as per the demand which includes everything in it from maintenances, safety issues and managing related infrastructure.
+A user can ask for additional safety features with additional charges to the service provider (aka third-party vendor).

-- You are sole owner and hold the complete authority to your application and data whereas in off-premise you are not the authoring body rather some third party does for you.
+- You are the sole owner and hold complete authority over your application and data, whereas in off-premise, you are not the authoring body.
+Rather, some third party does for you.

-- In on-premise you do not necessarily need the internet to use the application whereas in off-premise you definitely need an internet connection to operate on the application.
+- In on-premise, you do not necessarily need the internet to use the application, whereas, in off-premise, you definitely need an internet connection to operate the application.

-- On-premise application is most costly for small firms and also is less affordable whereas the off-premise application is more suitable to small firms.
+- On-premise application is most costly for small firms and also is less affordable, whereas the off-premise application is more suitable for small firms.

-- Software updates is also an issue as we have to update them for better efficiency, an on-premise application has to worry in this as it may take time and money whereas off-premise application users do not have to worry as the charges are included and the updates can be done in quick time and often.
+- Software updates are also an issue as we have to update them for better efficiency; an on-premise application has to worry about this as it may take time and money, whereas off-premise application users do not have to worry as the charges are included, and the updates can be done in quick time and often.

 Head to Head Comparison between On-premise vs off-premise (Infographics)